 Q: What is a Global Internship?

 At Georgia Tech, the Global Internship Program (GIP) is an academic program in which students intern or co-op outside the United States, thus allowing them to develop their careers for the global job market in preparation for becoming tomorrow’s global leaders.
-The Global Internship Program is open to any student at Georgia Tech, undergraduate or graduate.
+Specifically, an internship is a professionally-oriented work experience that is major-related, that exposes a student to a potential career field that would be in line with their studies, that allows students to apply what they’ve learned in the classroom in a practical setting, and that has specific learning outcomes.
+The Global Internship Program is open to any full-time degree-seeking student in good standing at Georgia Tech's Atlanta campus, undergraduate or graduate.
 Students can work one or more semesters during the fall, spring or summer.
 GIP participants build a powerful resume and develop a network of professional contacts around the world.

 Q: When can I intern abroad?

-Georgia Tech intern abroad students are typically juniors, seniors and graduate students.
-However, it is best if we advise undergraduates as freshmen so that they can better prepare for an international opportunity.
+Students who receive global internship offers tend to be juniors, seniors and graduate students.
 Students can intern any semester if they find an internship.
 Though there aren’t many, some research internships are available to freshmen and sophomores.
+However, we encourage first-year students to seek advising early so that they can better prepare for an international opportunity.

 Q: Do I have to speak a foreign language to intern abroad?